Fourth Week of January 2021

 ▶ Vaccines are a matter for physicians, not economists.
 Even former President Trump was loudly saying in March last year that “the COVID problem will be solved by Easter (April) this year," but failed to solve it and lost reelection.

 ▶ Job polarization in the U.S. is severe.
-Finance and strategy consulting still hired entry-level staff this year at normal scale, but the on-the-ground situation is very weak.
+Finance and strategy consulting still hired entry-level staff this year at normal scale, but conditions on the ground are still very weak.
 The distressed M&A industry is currently in a massive boom.
 Contacts in related fields say workloads have become extreme.

-▶ To emphasize again: Biden is a China hand, not pro-China.
-This has to be interpreted in the context of Treasury nominee Yellen’s “we leave it to the market."
-It means, “The United States will not engage in fair competition alone."
+▶ To emphasize again: Biden is a China hand, not a pro-China figure.
+This should be read in the context of Treasury nominee Yellen’s “we leave it to the market."
+In other words, “The United States will not be the only one playing fair."
 See the 2021.1.19. news clipping.

 ▶ If you are considering the CPA or CFA, it may be best to get them quickly before the exam scope expands.